jacqmhong/ggwp-identifying-toxicity/README.md

 # Identifying Toxic Behavior in Gaming
-Much like the general internet, racism, sexism, and other types of harassment thrive in the gaming world.
-Despite this area of the internet being established for years, people still experience unwarranted aggression from other players.
-With the intention of cleansing the gaming community of harassment as much as possible, the goal of this project is to 1) create a detection method for tagging toxic behavior/players and 2) provide insights on toxic behavior/players.
+All types of harassment thrive in the gaming world.
+To this day, people still experience unwarranted aggression from other players.
+With the intention of cleansing the gaming community, the goal of this project is to 1) create a detection method for tagging toxic behavior/players and 2) provide insights on toxic behavior/players.

 **Summary**: The series of notebooks cover data cleaning/preprocessing, exploratory data analysis, building a classifier to identify toxicity in the general internet, modifying this classifier to work on in-game chats (large domain discrepancy due to words like "kill" and more), and another analysis after labeling chats.

 The final model is found in `ggwp8_final_model.ipynb` and identifies whether a message is toxic, obscene, a threat, an insult, and/or identity hate through natural language processing.
 * **The final model:** Used Stanford's Common Crawl word vector corpus to convert the chat's words into vectors, used tf-idf to get the importance weights of each word to compute a weighted mean to resemble the sentence, formed additional features, entered it all into a logistic regression model, and assessed the model's capabilities with F1-scores.